h5bp/mobile-boilerplate/doc/js.md

 ## plugins.js

-This file can be used to contain all your plugins, such as Zepto plugins and other 3rd party scripts.
+This file can be used to contain all your plugins, such as jQuery plugins and other 3rd party scripts.

-One approach is to put Zepto plugins inside of a `(function($){ ... })(window.Zepto);` closure to make sure they're in the Zepto namespace safety blanket.
+One approach is to put jQuery plugins inside of a `(function($){ ... })(window.jQuery);` closure to make sure they're in the jQuery namespace safety blanket.

 ## vendor

 This directory can be used to contain all 3rd party library code.

-Minified versions of the latest Zepto and Modernizr libraries are included by default.
+Minified versions of the latest jQuery and Modernizr libraries are included by default.
 You may wish to create your own [custom Modernizr build](http://www.modernizr.com/download/).